 There have been many cheap and imported imitations of the brand and in the 1980’s and 1990’s the Jandal was under threat.
 Legal action nearly took place by the owners to protect their ‘Jandal’ trademark.

-In the UK and the US jandals are known as flip-flops (which comes from the noise they make when walking in them) and in Australia they are known as thongs and South Australians called them plakkies.
+In the UK and the US jandals are known as flip-flops (which comes from the noise they make when walking in them) and in Australia they are known as thongs and South Africans called them plakkies.

 It seems most kiwis have a pair of jandals or have owned a pair in the past.
 We grew up with these rubber sandals on our feet.
 We love the beach so it’s a no-brainer to own a pair or two.
 Some kiwis even call jandals ‘samoan safety boots’ as Samoan’s wear jandals everywhere, even to work sometimes.